Grab Your CTV Advertising Playbook Today →

 "There remains a significant gap between viewership and ad dollars on TV streaming.
 In 2023, U.S. adults aged 18-49 spent more than 60% of their TV time on streaming, while advertisers spent just 29% of their TV budgets on streaming."

-The convergence of traditional broadcast and streaming will continue.
-Eventually, CTV will combine the best of the streaming and legacy broadcast models — giving viewers flexibility without complexity.
+Traditional broadcasting and streaming will keep converging.
+Eventually, CTV will combine the best of the streaming and legacy broadcast models, giving viewers flexibility without complexity.

 Bill Condon, the VP of Global Distribution at Xumo elaborates: